dalibo/emaj/docs/en/logTables.rst

 * emaj_changed : log row insertion timestamp
 * emaj_txid : transaction id (the PostgreSQL *txid*) that performed the update
 * emaj_user : connection role that performed the update
-* emaj_user_ip : ip address of the client that performed the update (if the client was connected with ip protocol)
-* emaj_user_port : ip port of the client that performed the update (if the client was connected with ip protocol)

 .. _addLogColumns: